mwaseem75/ResultVerification/README.md

   For csvgen, view details with :https://openexchange.intersystems.com/package/csvgen
 * iris.script, containts script to execute during container initilization including installing and importing TestRanges
-* /src with source files for resultVer Production and forcsvgen
+* /src with source files for resultVer Production and for csvgen
 * /shared directory which acts as a volume between local machine and IRIS container
 * /.vscode/settings.json for automatic server connections when opened in VS Code.